Can You Guess What Green Skin 15 Is Known For?

 In addition, D165 clearly slots into the category of bitter durians which can be considered as a raving niche market.

 This is why your best chances of grabbing some of them is by physically being in Penang.
+Almost all popular farms will have a small inventory of this cultivar.

 And you’d want to secure them in your hands when you see them on display.
 Because chances are that it wouldn’t stay out there in the open for long.